Step 4: Submit My Proposal

 - Submission process.
 UC Berkeley policy requires all proposals to be submitted through Sponsored Projects Office (SPO) or Industry Alliances Office (IAO) before the proposal is submitted to the sponsor.
 If you have a question about whether your proposal can be submitted another way, contact your Berkeley Regional Services Administrator for assistance and determination.

 - Submission deadline.
-Under the Vice Chancellor of Research Proposal Submission Policy, proposals must be submitted to Phoebe a minimum of four business days before the sponsor’s deadline, allowing SPO/IAO time to review and submit finalized proposals.
+Under the Vice Chancellor for Research Proposal Submission Policy, proposals must be submitted to Phoebe a minimum of four business days before the sponsor’s deadline, allowing SPO/IAO time to review and submit finalized proposals.
 All administrative sections of the proposal must be final.
 In addition, all technical sections must be final at least eight business hours prior to the sponsor’s deadline.
 Any exceptions to this timeline must be approved by the VCR.
 See FAQs about the VCR proposal submission policies.

 - Institutional Review.
 SPO and IAO will only complete an institutional review to ensure that proposals are compliant with University of California policy and to identify issues that could cause risks to the University.
 Please see the Berkeley Regional Services Memo and SPO Memo for more information.

 - Checklist.
 Review the SPO Quick Guide to Proposal Review and Submission, which outlines major considerations in proposal submission.